mkobetic/coin/cmd/coin/README.md

 ## register

-* flat and recursive (including sub-accounts) posting lists
+* flat and recursive (including sub-accounts) posting listings
-* aggregated amounts by week/month/year
+* aggregated amounts by week/month/quarter/year
 * recursive and cumulative aggregation
-* top n sub-account aggregations
+* top n sub-account aggregations (the rest as Other)
 * selecting postings in a time range (begin/end)
 * text, json, csv and chart output formats